smowden/surf-shameless/README.md

 -----------------------
 On Chrome (tested 19.0.1084.56 Ubuntu) this extension will delete unwanted history items and keep your startpage clean.
-However due to more aggresive Omnibox caching traces of the visits will remain in the Omnibox (not the history) form of the pure url (without a title next to it).
+However due to more aggresive Omnibox caching traces of the visits will remain in the Omnibox (not the history) in form of the pure url (without a title next to it).
 Unfortunately I found no way to remove these traces (within the extension API), they even exist if you block the request and redirect it to a incognito window.
 To delete these you have to either wipe your WHOLE history or follow these instructions: http://superuser.com/a/389660